saadnaveeddev/depression-classification-using-fedearated-learning/README.md

 # Depression Classification Using Federated Learning

 This project implements a text classification model to predict depression using federated learning techniques.
-Utilizing TensorFlow and Keras within a Jupyter Notebook environment, the model is trained across multiple datasets, ensuring data privacy by keeping data localized.
+Utilizing TensorFlow and Keras within a Jupyter Notebook environment, the model is trained across multiple datasets, ensuring data privacy by keeping data localized

 ## Project Structure